Alta, Norway: Arctic Light and Unexpected Wildlife

-Next up was Alta Church, a wooden structure dating back to the 1850s.
-It’s one of the few buildings in the region that wasn’t burned to the ground during the German retreat at the end of WWII in 1944.
-Its survival lends it an even more powerful energy, especially walking through its hillside cemetery, where birch trees sway gently over rows of simple gravestones.
-We ended the tour at Alta Museum & Rock Art Centre (Hjemmeluft), home to ancient petroglyphs that offer a peek into Norway’s prehistoric past.
+Next was Alta Church, a modest wooden building dating back to the 1850s.
+It’s one of the few structures that survived the German retreat in 1944, when most of the town was burned.
+Walking through the adjacent cemetery—where birch trees sway above quiet gravestones—felt timeless.
+The final stop was the Alta Museum & Rock Art Centre (Hjemmeluft), home to ancient petroglyphs that offer a window into Norway’s prehistoric past.

 If You Have More Time…